-Connectivity constraints or technology system disruptions to our computer networks could have a material adverse effect on our ability to attract and retain students.
+Connectivity constraints or technology system breaches and/or disruptions to our computer networks could have a material adverse effect on our ability to attract and retain students and subject us to liability, reputational damage or interrupt the operation of our business.

+We rely upon our information technology systems and infrastructure to operate our business.
 We run the online operations of our institutions on different platforms, which are in various stages of development.
 The performance and reliability of these online operations are critical to the reputation of our institutions and our ability to attract and retain students.
-Any computer system error or failure, or a sudden and significant increase in traffic on our institutions' computer networks, may result in the unavailability of these computer networks.
+Any computer system error or failure, or a sudden and significant increase in traffic on our institutions' computer networks or those of our third-party providers, may result in the unavailability of these computer networks.
 In addition, any significant failure of our computer networks could disrupt our on-campus operations.
 Individual, sustained or repeated occurrences could significantly damage the reputation of our institutions' operations and result in a loss of potential or existing students.
-Additionally, the computer systems and operations of our institutions are vulnerable to interruption or malfunction due to events beyond our control, including natural disasters and other catastrophic events and network and telecommunications failures.
+Additionally, our computer systems (and those of our third-party providers) and operations of our institutions are vulnerable to interruption or malfunction due to events beyond our control, including cyber-attacks, natural disasters and other catastrophic events and network and telecommunications failures.
 Like other global companies, our computer systems are regularly subject to and will continue to be the target of computer viruses, malware or other malicious codes (including ransomware), unauthorized access, cyber-attacks or other computer-related penetrations.
 While we have experienced threats to our data and systems, to date, we are not aware that we have experienced a material cyber-security breach.
 However, over time, the sophistication of these threats continues to increase.
-The preventative actions we take to reduce the risk of cyber incidents and protect our information may be insufficient.
+The preventative actions we take to reduce the risk of cyber incidents and protect our information and systems may be insufficient.
 A user who circumvents security measures could misappropriate proprietary information or cause interruptions to or malfunctions in operations.
 As a result, we may be required to expend significant resources to protect against the threat of these security breaches or to alleviate problems caused by these incidents.
 Further, the disaster recovery plans and backup systems that we have in place may not be effective in addressing a natural disaster or catastrophic event that results in the destruction or disruption of any of our critical business or information technology and infrastructure systems.
 As a result of any of these events, we may not be able to conduct normal business operations and may be required to incur significant expenses in order to resume normal business operations.
 As a result, our revenues and results of operations may be materially adversely affected.